EYELID SURGERY (BLEPHAROPLASTY)

-Blepharoplasty, or eyelid surgery, is a facial plastic surgical procedure designed to enhance the aesthetic appearance of the eyes and upper one-third of the face.
-The position of the brow can contribute to upper eyelid aging and often a brow lift is necessary at the time of eyelid surgery.
-The eyes are often the first facial feature we are drawn towards, and unfortunately one of the earliest areas to show signs of aging, imparting a tired or unrested appearance.
-Skillfully rejuvenating and framing the eyes is a matter of millimeters and meticulous technique is an absolute.
-Crafting and sculpting the upper third of the face can restore the brighter and refreshed presence of your youth.
+The eyes are often the first facial feature we are drawn towards.
+Unfortunately, they are also one of the earliest areas to show signs of aging, often imparting a tired or unrested appearance.
+Blepharoplasty, or eyelid surgery, is a surgical procedure offered by our facial plastic surgeon that is designed to enhance the aesthetic appearance of the eyes and upper third of the face.
+The position of the brow can contribute to upper eyelid aging and, often, a brow lift can be beneficial at the time of eyelid surgery.
+Skillfully rejuvenating and framing the eyes typically come down to a matter of millimeters; therefore, meticulous technique is absolutely critical.
+When performed correctly, crafting and sculpting the upper third of the face can restore the brighter and refreshed appearance of your youth.

-The morning after the surgery, our board-certified facial plastic surgeon, Dr. Scott Shadfar, will see the patient in clinic and check all incisions and go over all wound care measures.
+The morning after the surgery, our board-certified facial plastic surgeon, Scott Shadfar, MD, will see the patient in-clinic to check all of the incisions and go over wound care measures.
 The most important aspect of eyelid surgery is following the detailed moisturization protocol.
 You will continue to use lubricating drops and gel throughout the healing period.
-If sutures are used on the outside of the eyelids, they are removed on day 7 following the surgery, otherwise all the sutures on the inside will dissolve on their own.
-During the first week following your surgery you can expect some swelling, blurry vision, and bruising around the eyes.
-This is usually resolved by the end of the first week, and makeup may be worn after day 10 to cover any residual bruising.
-Swelling and blurry vision continues to improve over the first month.
-Patients usually have minimal downtime of 1-2 weeks before returning to work, and we ask those patients traveling from out of town to stay for routine checks during this time period.
-Contact lens wear can also be restarted after the two week mark.
+If sutures are used on the outside of the eyelids, they are removed on day seven following the surgery— otherwise, all the sutures on the internal eyelid will dissolve on their own.
+During the first week following your surgery, you can expect some swelling, blurry vision, and bruising around the eyes.
+This is usually resolved by the end of the first week.
+Makeup may be worn after day 10 to cover any residual bruising.
+Swelling and blurry vision continue to improve over the first month.
+Patients usually have minimal downtime of one to two weeks before returning to work, and we ask those patients traveling from out-of-town to stay in the region for routine checks during this time period.
+Contact lenses can also be worn after the two week mark.

 Good candidates for eyelid surgery typically include individuals experiencing at least one of the following issues: